harris-ippp/harris-ippp.github.io/weather.md

 Past work has validated the intuitive premise that crime rises with temperature.
-Recent studies by [Ranson](https://doi.org/10.1016/j.jeem.2013.11.008), and [Gamble and Hess](https://dx.doi.org/10.5811%2Fwestjem.2012.3.11746) in the context of climate change, have found strong positive correation of temperature with crime.
+Recent studies by [Ranson](https://doi.org/10.1016/j.jeem.2013.11.008), and [Gamble and Hess](https://dx.doi.org/10.5811%2Fwestjem.2012.3.11746) in the context of climate change have found strong positive correlation of temperature with crime.
 Both find that the slope falls with increasing temperature.
-However, these and earlier work by [Field](http://www.jstor.org/stable/23637533) (1992) was at the monthly level.
+However, these and earlier work by [Field](http://www.jstor.org/stable/23637533) (1992) were at the monthly level.
-This project therefore benefits from more-precise data and can probe daily variation in temperature and precipitation.
+This project benefits from more-precise data and probes daily variation in temperature and precipitation.
 Field's work at the monthly level for England and Wales failed to identify a significant effect of rainfall, whereas the daily analysis presented here finds a stark effect.